IndianaLozano/python-coding-projects/README.md

 # Python Project Setup with Flask 🚀

+Some code is built with the instructions from https://www.freecodecamp.org/.

 A guide to setting up and running Python projects with Flask, a lightweight and flexible web framework.

 ## 🛠️ Setup Instructions